- slide 1 of 5

 - Keep the big picture in mind.
 An ideal goal for most homeschooling parents is that they teach their children to succeed in life.
 This means there is more being taught through home education that just academics.
 A slow learner needs to be taught how to process information, how to make a schedule, how to manage their time, and how to work hard even when it's tough.
 Keeping in mind that teaching your child these skills are equally important to the academics can encourage you to keep on with teaching your child, even when it's tough for you as the educator.

 - slide 4 of 5

 The Good News

 Also, at home your child does not have to keep up with the pace the traditional schools set.
-In a traditional school setting most often the teaching is done towards the median academic level in the classroom.
-Those working ahead, or behind, the subject material are essentially not having their needs met.
+In a traditional school setting most often the teaching is done toward the median academic level in the classroom.
+Those working ahead or behind the subject material are essentially not having their needs met.
 If your child is working behind his/her grade level you can work at your own pace without having to "keep up" with anyone else.